 While a Huskypoo might seem like the perfect dog, it’s important to note they will have very high levels of energy and require lots of physical and mental exercise.
-If you want a low energy dog, the Huskypoo might not be the right fit for you.
+If you want a low energy dog, the Huskypoo is not the right fit for you.
 However, if you’re looking for an active dog to keep up with your active lifestyle, the Huskypoo may make a great companion!

 This article may include affiliate links. www.travellingwithadog.com is a participant of Amazon.com Services LLC Associates Program.
 As an Amazon Associate, I earn a commission from qualifying purchase. www.travellingwithadog.com participates in other affiliate programs, and recieves commissions when purchases are made through the links.
 The cost is not inflated to account for the commission earned.

 Mira is a dog-lover and writer.
 She and her two dogs (Bren and Nala) can be found hiking during all four seasons, camping and exploring new places together.